 - Expected to be filed mid-February 2014

 - Case expected to include:

-- 1. General base business costs
+- General base business costs

-- Prices effective January 1, 2015

-- 2. Port Westward Unit 2
+- Port Westward Unit 2

 - 3-4% customer price increase

-- Prices effective when plant comes online; expected in Q1 2015
+- To be included in customer prices with online date expected in Q1 2015

-- 3. Tucannon River Wind Farm(1)
+- Tucannon River Wind Farm(1)

 - 3-4% customer price increase

-- Prices effective when plant comes online; expected in first half of 2015
+- To be included in customer prices with online date in first half of 2015

 - Final Commission order expected December 2014

+- Prices effective January 1, 2015 related to general base business

-Renewable adjustment clause (RAC) tracker mechanism will defer the net revenue requirement as wind tower strings go online until the full project is complete.
-The deferred revenue requirement is expected to be included in customer prices on 1/1/2016, with an expected amortization period of one year.
+1) Renewable adjustment clause (RAC) tracker mechanism will defer the net revenue requirement as wind towers go online until the full project is complete.
+The deferred revenue would be included in customer prices on 1/1/2016, with the amortization period expected to be one year.